mattbishun5/WS_Application/README.md

 -----------

 I have improved my application greatly since the first submission.
 I have implemented a server using NodeJS, express and static enabling my webpage to be loaded onto port 8080, once the server is listening.

 I have also taken the feedback on board from my first submission.
 I have validated my CSS and html code, as there were issues in my validation in particular in my HTML.
-I have removed all the errors that it had initially, for both CSS and html.
+I have removed all the errors that it had initially, for both CSS and HTML.
 I have eradicated var in HTML, with it occurring once in my jQuery index.js for functionality.
-Const has replaced var in the HTML completely, for better maintainability.
+I have used Const to replace var in the HTML.
 I have also added a hover on click of my buttons within my CSS file, adding a background colour of light blue before clicking.

 I have removed many script tags of my JavaScript code, in my HTML, as this is poor maintainability.
-My package.
-Json file I have created manually, initially by a npm init, and then I have changed areas of it accordingly, such as name, author, and scripts.
+My package.json file I have created manually, initially by a npm init, and then I have changed areas of it accordingly, such as name, author, and scripts.
-Also, within this file I have explained in more depth, how to run my application, as well as the key features it has.
+Also, within my README file I have explained in more depth how to run my application, as well as the key features it has.
+I have massively improved my README by learning some markdown, and it has been presented a lot better than my first README file.
 I have also written a more in-depth reflection of the year and included some forward-thinking discussion.

 According to industry’s best practices I have changed my code to meet these expectations.
 I have removed unnecessary comments that are not needed, if the code is self-explanatory.
 I have declared variables before my functions in the script tag.
 (Source url: https://www.w3schools.com/js/js_best_practices.asp).